puneet4840/DevOps-/6 - Terraform/9-14 - Data Source in Terraform.md

 ### Example-1: Reusing an Existing Azure Resource Group

-**Scenario**: Assume we already have a resource group named "my-existing-rg" in Azure, and we want to create a new Virtual Network inside it.
+**Scenario**: Assume we already have a resource group named "my-rg" in Azure, and we want to create a new Virtual Network inside it.

 ```main.tf``` file